dipenarathod/Core-NPU/README.md

 5. Dependencies
 6. Quickstart
 7. Using the NPU in Your Own Design
+8. Resource Usage on Lattice ECP5U5MG-85F FPGA + Constraints
-8. Video Guides
+9. Video Guides
-9. Related Repositories
+10. Related Repositories
-10. Contributing
+11. Contributing
-11. Ideas for Improvement
+12. Ideas for Improvement
-12. Acknowledgments
+13. Acknowledgments

 ## Architecture